BALEHOK/learn/docs/index.md

 # .Net Core, Entity Framework Core and PostgreSQL

-I used to be a .Net developer, nowmy primary job is frontend apps.
-I always loved how fast and convenient EF Code First is on a product prototype phase.
+My primary focus is frontend apps.
+Although I used to be a .Net developer.
+And I always loved how fast and convenient EF Code First is on a product prototype phase.
 For one of my pet project I decided to build backend server with the latest (May 2017) versions of .Net Core, EF Core and Postgres database.
+I had deleted Visual Studio and has used Visual Studion Code.
+Which is a whole different tool.
+As you may guess things that are essentian in VS just do not exist in other IDEs (even if authored by Microsoft).

-In this article I will explane how to make EF Core work with Postgresqs database.
-At end of the lession we will hane a tiny web API application that can store basic user information and update database when model changes.
+In this article I will explain how to make EF Core work with Postgresqs database with no help of MS Visual Studio 2017.
+At end of the lession we will have a tiny web API application that can (re)create a database by the model, store and update basic data.

 ## Setting up the solution
-The first step is to install required libraries for [.Net Core](https://www.microsoft.com/net/core).
-In VS Code you can just add C# extension and accept all the suggested installs.
+The first step is to [install](https://www.microsoft.com/net/core) the required libraries for .Net Core.
+In VS Code you can add C# extension and accept all the suggested installs.

-Create solution directory and two new projects - Data and Web.
+Create solution directory and two new projects - `Data` and `Web`.
 ``` bash
     mkdir app
     cd app
 ```

-We are going to create new Web API project in folder `Web` and Data project in folde `Data` targeting the latest (as of 17.05.2017) .Net Core version.
+We are going to create new Web API project in the folder `Web` and Data project in folde `Data` targeting the latest (as of 25.05.2017) .Net Core version.
 ``` bash
     dotnet new webapi -f netcoreapp1.1 -n Web -o Web
     dotnet new classlib -f netcoreapp1.1 -n Data -o Data
 ```

-Now we are ready to create a solutin file and add our projects in the solution:
+Now we are ready to create a solution file and add our projects in the solution:
 ``` bash
     dotnet new sln -n App
     dotnet sln App.sln add Web/Web.csproj Data/Data.csproj